Inferara/inference-language-spec/statements.md

 ### Modifiers

-#### `undef`
+### 9.1.1 `undef`

 When a variable is declared with the `undef` modifier, such definition has a type but omits initialization.
-Declaration of an undefined variable may appear only inside blocks or functions with non-deterministic semantics (with `total` or `filter` modifiers).
+Declaration of an undefined variable may appear only inside blocks or functions with non-deterministic semantics (with [total](./functions.md#1111-total-keyword) or `filter` modifiers).

 ```
 let undef x: Type;